vuejs/vuepress/packages/docs/docs/guide/getting-started.md

 By now, you should have a basic but functional VuePress documentation site.
 Next, learn about VuePress’ recommended [directory structure](directory-structure.html) and the basics of [configuration](basic-config.html) in VuePress.

-Once you’re familiar with those concepts mentioned above, learn about how to enrich your content with [static assets](assets.html), [Markdown extensions](markdown.html) and [vue components](using-vue.html).
+Once you’re familiar with those concepts mentioned above, learn how to enrich your content with [static assets](assets.html), [Markdown extensions](markdown.html) and [vue components](using-vue.html).

-And when your documentation site start to take shape, check out the [multi-language support](i18n.html) and guides for [deploying](deploy.html) your site to popular services.
+And when your documentation site starts to take shape, be sure to read about [multi-language support](i18n.html) and the [deployment guide](deploy.html).